 ...express how forensic evidence and professional issues are placed within appropriate historical, cultural, social, economic, scientific, political and philosophical frameworks; and, demonstrate sensitivity and tolerance within a culturally-diverse society (Comprehension).

 - Professional Conduct and Demeanor:

 ...demonstrate high ethical standards toward others with integrity, compassion, empathy, and respect (Application).

 ...contribute to positive change within the forensic sciences on behalf of society and the profession (Synthesis).

 Students with a major in Forensic Science will select one of the following specializations to establish their academic and professional focus.

-Forensic Biology Specialization - Fall 2018 Course Requirements
+Forensic Biology Specialization - Spring 2019 Course Requirements

 The major of Forensic Science with a specialization in Forensic Biology is designed for students interested in the application of biology and DNA to forensic evidence.
 This specialization provides a strong background in molecular biology with additional exposure to aspects of forensic science.
 Students completing this specialization will be well prepared for a graduate Forensic Science program or employment in a crime laboratory.

 - demonstrate learned critical thinking and decision making capabilities based on available case facts when analyzing evidence.

 - use laboratory competence garnered through required university coursework in forensic science, biology and chemistry.